jerryyy9/batcon/README.md

     ```
 ## Usage
 Type the command in the terminal:
     ```
     batcon
     ```

-## Why is my battery "Not Charging"?
+## Why is my battery not charging"?
 Don't panic!
 When Conservation Mode is active, the laptop runs directly off AC power once it reaches 60%.
 This prevents the "micro-cycles" of charging that degrade battery health.